voyager-admin/theme-boilerplate/README.md

 # Voyager theme boilerplate
-This repository serves as a starting point to develop a custom theme plugin for Voyager 2.
+This repository serves as a starting point to develop a custom theme plugin for Voyager II.

 To create your own style, fork this repository then run `composer install` and `npm install`.